PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provisioning_instructions.md

 To provision your device:

 1. Connect the device to your development PC.
 Follow the tutorial to [connect your device](../develop-apps/setting-up.html#setting-up-networking).
-You don't need to assign an IPv4 address.
 2. Run the `select` command.
 It returns a list of discovered devices; you can select your device by its list index:

     ```bash